Involutions of Azumaya algebras: Classifying Involutions into Types

 Recall from Propositions~\ref{PR:ramification-in-schemes} and~\ref{PR:ramification-top} that there is a maximal open subscheme, resp.\ subset, $U\subseteq Y$ such that $\pi_U:\pi^{-1}(U)\to U$ is unramified, i.e.\ a quadratic \'etale morphism or a double covering of topological spaces.
 We write

-Then $W$ is the ramification locus of $\pi:X\to Y$ and $Z$ is its inverse image in $X$.
+Then $W$ and $Z$ are the branch locus and the ramification locus of $\pi:X\to Y$, respectively.
 We endow $Z$ and $W$ with the subspace topologies.
 In the scheme-theoretic case, we further endow them with the reduced induced closed subscheme structures in $X$ and $Y$, respectively.
 Recall from Proposition~\ref{PR:Z-to-W-homeomorphism} and the preceding comment that $\pi$ induces an isomorphism of schemes, resp.\ topological spaces, $Z\to W$, and $\lambda$ restricts to the identity map on $Z$.
 In particular, $W=Z/C_2$.

 Recall that $\mu_{2,\calO_W}$ denotes the sheaf of square roots of $1$ in $\calO_W$; we abbreviate this sheaf as $\mu_{2,W}$.
 Since $2$ is invertible in $\calO_W$, the sheaf $\mu_{2,W}$ is just the constant sheaf $\{\pm 1\}$.
 Similar notation applies to $Z$. \end{notation}